Building a Science Fantasy World Map From Star Systems to Magical Realms

 🌟 7.
 The Wandering Star

 Impacts: Those who hear its voice gain temporary cosmic knowledge, often going mad or ascending to become star-priests.
+A Sxion who hears these voices makes them go mad because they don’t know how to get rid of them.

 8. The Lunar Migration